LA has a

 MICROMOBILITY INSTITUTIONS IN LOS ANGELES TODAY

-LA is the headquarters of or has a major presence of TWELVE different micromobility brands
+LA is the headquarters of or has a major presence of FIFTEEN different micromobility brands

 - URB-E: Pasadena, CA